This is post #18 from the 30 Day Personal Finance Challenge: Boost Your Financial Health with a Daily Tip!

 I find this fascinating and I wanted to connect it to the world of personal finance.
 The decisions we take today are the foundation of our future.
 If we want the right future, we need to make the right decisions today.

 Some companies even employ a full-time ‘futurist’ to help predict social/ economic /technological trends.
-All these future possibilities might become enough of a reality within 10-15 years:
+All these future possibilities might become enough of reality within 10-15 years:

 - Alternative energy sources (wind/solar/hydro) produce more power than fossil fuels